niladrridas/niladrridas.github.io/README.md

 ## Introduction

-I am a dedicated hardware engineer with expertise in [mention any specific areas like digital design, embedded systems, etc.].
-My objective is to contribute to cutting-edge hardware solutions that drive technological advancements.
+I am a dedicated hardware engineer with expertise in computer hardware, digital design, embedded systems, etc. My objective is to contribute to cutting-edge hardware solutions that drive technological advancements.

 ## Projects